mofahmy/ModalCellularAutomata/README.md

 # Modal Cellular Automaton

 A Cellular Automaton similar to Conway's Game of Life, with rules based on [modal operators](https://en.wikipedia.org/wiki/Modal_operator).

 Modified from original source at [https://processing.org/examples/gameoflife.html](https://processing.org/examples/gameoflife.html)

+(Example Animations)[https://github.com/mofahmy/ModalCellularAutomaton#example-animations] illustrating some interesting runs can be further down in this README.

 ## Controls

 The `.pde` can be opened, modified, and run with the [Processing IDE](https://processing.org/).

 Experimenting with a custom, simple initial generation is recommended to observe more interesting behaviors than seen in a randomly-generated grid.
-See [Example Animations](#Example Animations) for some starters and inspiration.
+See [Example Animations](#example-animations) for some starters and inspiration.

 | Key | Function | Explanation|
 | --- | --- | --- |